 Effects of categorical ecological characteristics on species’ occurrence probability (Figure 2a)

 The influence of categorical traits on species responses to land use and land-use intensity can be visualised in two ways: either by comparing occurrence probability in different land-use types relative to species with similar traits (we term such effects “among land-use type effects”, Figure 2a); or by comparing occurrence probability in a given land-use type relative to species with different traits (we term such effects “within land-use type effects”, Figure 2a).
-First, a given trait can act on species occurrence probability across different land-use types, in which case we expect to observe differences in occurrence probability in different land-use types for a given trait, informing on the influence of the trait on species sensitivity to land-use change.
-Second, different trait values can render species more or less sensitive to a given land-use type, in which case we expect to detect an influence of different trait values on occurrence probability within a land-use type.
-This informs on the relative sensitivity of different functional groups to a given disturbed land-use type.
-We captured both types of effects and termed them “among land-use type effects” and “within land-use type effects” (Figure 2a).

-Within land-use type effects (Figure 2a): from the full, all-predictor models fitted for each Class, we focused on the interactive effects between land use and ecological characteristics (and between land-use intensity and ecological characteristics).
+Within land-use type effects (Figure 2a): from the full, all-predictor models fitted for each class, we focused on the interactive effects between land use and ecological characteristics (and between land-use intensity and ecological characteristics).
 These interactions indicated whether, in a given land-use type, there were any significant differences in occurrence probability between species with different traits.
-In other words, we looked at whether any trait level lowered or increased occurrence probability in each land-use type, compared to a reference trait level (using the estimates from the interaction terms of the full models).
+In other words, we looked at whether any trait level lowered or increased occurrence probability in each land-use type, compared to a reference trait level.
 We used this approach for all the categorical predictors, except diet (interpreting within land-use type effects for primary diet being complicated by the fact that there are more than two levels for this trait).

 Among land-use type effects (Figure 2a): from a partial model, we predicted occurrence probability in the different land uses for all different levels of the trait.
 The partial models allowed to visualise occurrence patterns across land-use types for single predictors, without having to account for the values of other predictors.
-We notably used this approach to evaluate the influence of diet on species land-use responses.
+We used this approach to evaluate the influence of diet on species’ land-use responses.

 Effects of continuous ecological characteristics on species’ occurrence probability (Figure 2b)